Sea Stories

 Bancroft Hall

 Bancroft Hall has 4.8 miles of corridors.
 It’s the largest dormitory in the world, with all sorts of secrets, quirks, and hidden locations.
-There’s a rifle range (Clancy’s Patriot Games got the location wrong), squash courts, King Hall, Smoke Hall (where you serve restriction and start fires1), the Rotunda (the center of the picture above), and Memorial Hall (directly through the main entrance in the picture, then up some stairs).
+There’s a rifle range (Clancy’s Patriot Games got the location wrong), squash courts, King Hall, Smoke Hall (where you serve restriction and start fires), the Rotunda (the center of the picture above), and Memorial Hall (directly through the main entrance in the picture, then up some stairs).

 The Top of Bancroft